Psalm 75 – The Righteous Judge Exalts and Brings Low

 i.
 “There may be apparent and indeed very real dissolution of all human organization and order; but the true pillars of the earth are God-established and cannot be broken down.
 This conviction is the citadel of the soul.”
 (Morgan)

 d.
-Selah: The rightness, the timing, and the power of God’s judgments are all worth of our deep consideration.
+Selah: The rightness, the timing, and the power of God’s judgments are all worthy of our deep consideration.

 3. (4-5) God speaks to the proud.